rimadevwork/myinstagram-fullstack/README.md

 # Description
 A social media photo sharing app like Instagram, emulating its core features and functionalities.
 The aim is to demonstrate containerized microservices and cloud-native architectures.
-We will use
-Eureka for service discovery, Spring for API Gateway, Spring Boot for microservices, and Kafka for event-driven communication.

 # Core Feautres
 1. User Creation and Authentication - register, login, logout - JWT/OAuth